-How many embroidery stitches do you know?
-With patience and practice, you'll get the hang of it in no time!
+How many hand embroidery stitches do you know?
+With patience and practice, you'll get the hang of this special sewing skill in no time!

-11 Different Types of Hand Embroidery Stitches
+17 Different Types of Hand Embroidery Stitches

 2. Back Stitch

 The backstitch is a thin-line stitch commonly used in outlining a design before filling with a satin stitch and a base of many composite stitches.
 It is also used if you want to add fine detail to your embroidery work design.